-For this simple data, the assumption of a Gaussian distribution per class is reasonably OK.
+For this simple dataset, the assumption of a Gaussian distribution per class is reasonably OK.
 For other datasets we might need more complex and more flexible density estimates, for instance the Parzen density or the nearest neighbor density.

-- Exercise 2.2 How do you have to adapt your script from exercise 2.1 to not use the Gaussian density, but the Parzen density? - Exercise 2.3 Count the number of differences between the true labels of the test set and the labels you obtained from your classifier.
+Exercise 1.24 How do you have to adapt your script from exercise 1.23 to not use the Gaussian density, but the Parzen density?

+Exercise 1.25 Count the number of differences between the true labels of the test set and the labels you obtained from your classifier.
 If you have two vectors lab1 and lab2 both containing labels 1 and 2, you can find the differences using::

+'''

-diffl = (lab1 ~= lab2);
+diff1 = (lab1 ~= lab2);

+'''